 Sewing the collar, lapels and front edge really starts to bring our garment together.
 There are only eight sewing steps to complete this stage – and one of them was completed in RTW Tailoring Sewalong #10!

-Full marks to the first person who notices my error in that last post:
+Full marks to the first person who notices my mistake in that last post:

 I am really not surprised – I find it hard enough telling my left from right, let alone top collars and under collars!
 Here is what you should do: